 One of the best ways to explore the natural world of the Outer Banks is by kayak, and the fall and winter are great times to get on the water.
 There are a number of reasons for that.

-wind is the bane of many kayakers existence, and yes there usually a northeast wind at this time of the year, but the waters of Outer Banks sounds are to the west and are well-protected from the wind.
+Wind is the bane of many kayakers existence, and yes there usually a northeast wind at this time of the year, but the waters of Outer Banks sounds are to the west and are well-protected from the wind.

 Because there are so few visitors at this time of the year, renting kayaks at almost any time should not be a problem.